naronesty/Expresso-Blog/README.md

+# Expresso Blog Forked by *The Sad Hatters*

+*The Sad Hatters*: Noakai Aronesty, Annabel Zhang
+SoftDev pd2
+K20 -- Throw Some Forking STUYLE On It
+2021-11-24

+### Notes
+- css folder inside static folder is cool.
+There aren't any other static files, but it's still a good practice
+- The website works well without css, though the way in which blogs are created, in that you create a blog without creating the first entry, is strange.
+- Without css, the links and texts are smaller and closer together, but usable.
+The logo is also enormous.
+- We added our own css file and applied it to each html file for big improvements all around.

 # Expresso Blog by Espresso
 **Roster & Roles:**<br/>
 *Daniel (Project Manager):* Managed front-end development (templating & styling) & worked on backend (routing, login & register, listing blog posts).<br/>